 (b) the NLIS number of the NLIS device removed from the animal.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (3) If an NLIS tag is removed from a live animal under regulation 54(2)(c), the operator of the property may, if the animal is on its property of birth, apply, or caused to be applied, to the animal a replacement NLIS tag.

+[Regulation 55 amended: SL 2021/204 r.
+14]

 56. Disposal of NLIS identifiers

 A person must not dispose of an NLIS identifier unless —